NPNorthPath AICanadian context, practical AI work, and steadier career rebuilding.

 • Supporting technical operators who want repeatable debugging habits.

-How this OpenClaw skill fits into a broader system
+How this skill fits into a broader workflow

 Debug Pro belongs in the investigation stage, after a failure becomes visible but before the team starts making random fixes.
 It is most useful when paired with clear logs, tests, and retrieval support.

-If you are comparing several OpenClaw skills at once, the most useful question is not which plugin sounds impressive.
-The better question is where the skill removes friction in a real operating sequence and what other skills need to sit beside it.
+If you are comparing several OpenClaw skills at once, the most useful question is not which one sounds impressive.
+The better question is where it removes friction in a real operating sequence and what other skills need to sit beside it.

-Practical caution before you adopt this skill
+Caution before you adopt this skill

 Debugging gets worse when the workflow hides evidence.
 Make sure logs, environment details, and reproduction steps remain visible enough for real diagnosis.

-The original plugin link is the safest place to confirm current files, configuration, and any integration details before you commit this skill to a real workflow.
+The current listing is still the safest place to confirm files, configuration, and integration details before you commit this skill to a real workflow.

 Next reading